by Calculated Risk on 6/05/2020 10:27:00 AM

 This graph shows the number of workers unemployed for 27 weeks or more.

-According to the BLS, there are 1.230 million workers who have been unemployed for more than 26 weeks and still want a job.
-This was down from 1.305 million in March.
+According to the BLS, there are 1.164 million workers who have been unemployed for more than 26 weeks and still want a job.
+This will increase sharply in 4 or 5 months, and will be a key measure to follow during the eventual recovery.

-The headline jobs number was well below expectations, and the previous two months were revised down.
-The headline unemployment rate was unchanged at 3.6%, although U-6 declined to the lowest level since the year 2000.
+The headline monthly jobs number was surprising, and well above expectations.
+However, the previous two months were revised down significantly.
+The headline unemployment rate decreased to 13.3% (probably closer to 16% according to the BLS).